ballerina-platform/ballerina-dev-website/components/etl/code/etl-bbe/clean1.md

 |};

 public function removeDuplicates(SalesOrder[] orders) returns SalesOrder[] {
-    // group the orders with the same itemId, customerId and itemName
-    // and select only one of those duplicate values return from var {itemId, customerId, itemName, quantity, date} in orders group by itemId, customerId, itemName
+    return from var {itemId, customerId, itemName, quantity, date} in orders group by itemId, customerId, itemName
             select {itemId,